ponylang/pony-tutorial/content/reference-capabilities/capability-subtyping.md

 * `iso^ <: trn^`.
 An `iso^` guarantees there's no readable or writable aliases, whereas `trn^` just needs no writable aliases.
 So this case is easy.
 * `trn^ <: ref`.
 A `trn^` reference can be used to read and write, which is enough for `ref`.
 * `trn^ <: val`.
-This one may take a second: A `trn^` reference has no writable aliases.
+A `trn^` reference has no writable aliases.
 A `val` requires global immutability, so we can forget our writable access in order to get `val`, since we know no other aliases can write.

 Remember that subtyping is transitive, so we can get everything else from here.